Data Classification: Policy Examples + Template

 Benefits of data classification

-Effective data categorization is a key part of any information security policy and should help your organization:
+Effective data classification is a key part of any information security policy and should help your organization safeguard high sensitivity data, streamline data searches and retrieval, remove duplicate data, and comply with data privacy and security requirements

 Risk management